miku/hellogolang/README.md

 Concurrency: channels
 =====================

-* How to communicate between goroutines: enter channels.
+* How to communicate between goroutines?
+Enter channels.
-* Channels: typed conduits for synchronisation and communication
+* Channels: typed conduits for synchronisation and communication.

 ----